Strikeout king Randy Johnson should make Hall-of-Fame in first year on ballot.

 I do not bring PED use into my thought process.
 The use of PEDs has been very widespread, not only in the 1990s and 2000's, but all the way back to the sixties and even further.
 It is impossible to know which players stayed clean and which used and how much it affected their performance.
 Eliminating or even judging players based on suspicion seems very unfair to me.
 It also seems pretty obvious that the game turned a blind eye to the problem for many decades.
 Thus, I consider PED use to have been part of the game and choose players solely based on their on-field performance.

 Now, for my ballot:

-Roger Clemens: As with Bonds, it would be silly to leave Clemens out of the Hall-of-Fame.
+Roger Clemens: As with Bonds, the Hall-of-Fame would not make much sense if it excluded Clemens.
 He is one of the five best pitchers in the history of the game.

-Jeff Bagwell: Not on the same level as Bonds and Clemens, but still a slam-dunk selection.
-He is 23rd all-time in Batting Runs and has a WAR comparable to Rod Carew, Joe Dimaggio and Pete Rose.
+Jeff Bagwell: Not on the same level as Bonds, but still a slam-dunk selection.
+He is 21st all-time in Batting Runs and has a WAR comparable to Rod Carew, Joe Dimaggio and Pete Rose.

 Mike Piazza: Another automatic selection.
 He is arguably the best hitting catcher ever leading all receivers in Batting Runs and Weighted Runs Created.

-Alan Trammell: He was over shadowed by Cal Ripken and slick-fielding Ozzie Smith, but his 67.1 WAR is tied with Barry Larkin for ninth all-time.
+Alan Trammell: He was over shadowed by Cal Ripken and slick-fielding Ozzie Smith, but his 70 WAR is eighth all-time among shortstops.

-A voter can only check off ten names,but there are more than ten who deserve Hall-of-Fame status.
-I would also vote for Edgar Martinez and perhaps Rafael Palmeiro and Kenny Lofton.
+A voter can only check off ten names, but there are more than ten who deserve Hall-of-Fame status.
+Other deserving Hall-of-Famers include Edgar Martinez, Mark McGwire, Tim Raines, John Smoltz and Larry Walker.